NIVANorge/MobiView/README.md

 - or right click MobiView.exe, then go to Settings->Compatibility, click 'Change high DPI settings', then check the first box under 'Program DPI', then change 'Use the DPI that's set for my main display when' to 'I open this program'.

 This is not an ideal solution since it also changes the scaling of all your other programs and may make text hard to read.
 We will try to see if there is a better solution.

+Text overflowing the legend box in the plot: This is fixed on my local version of upp, and so is fine in precompiled distributions.
+People who want to compile MobiView for themselves may have to wait for future versions of upp for this to be fixed.

 ### Getting MobiView